jooservices/XCrawlerII/README.md

 - Handle request with logging ( `request_logs` MongoDB )
 - Respond with `BaseResponse`
 - - `BaseResponse` will parse data based on `Content-Type`

+### How to mock Client
+In case you want to develop UnitTest with specific Client request by endpoint / payload
+- Mock GuzzleHttp Client to cover your request
+- Mock Factory::make to return mocked GuzzleHttp above

+### OneJav
+- We have our own Onejav Client
+  - With endpoint provided
+  - With custom user agent
+- Models
+  - OnejavReference
+  - JavMovie